 Want to speed up your publishing process?
 You can create episode defaults that automatically put information into the fields in the Episode Details form so you don't have to fill each field out every time you publish.
 For more information about episode defaults, see Speed up Your Publication Process with Defaults.

-The sections in this article correspond to the fields in the Episode Details form.
+The sections in this article correspond to the fields in the Episode Details and Optional Details sections of the New Episode form.
 To find a section quickly, click a link in the list below.

 - Apple Podcasts Title